 A temperature gradient forms within the resin, resulting in cold pockets.
 While this won't necessarily cause any problems from a top-level perspective, the varying resin temperature will have differing exposures, which can affect the print locally.

 As stated earlier, a vat heat pad will not directly heat the build plate.
 Instead, while printing, the cold build plate will dip into warm resin, chilling the resin with each layer.
-This image was taken directly after testing a ceramic heater, which is why the plate is warm.
-We will conduct further testing in the near future and post results.

 Grow Tent Enclosure & Large Heating Pad